Handover of Hong Kong: Additional effects

+Chinese communists portrayed the return of Hong Kong as a key moment in the PRC's rise to great power status.

 Before and after handover

 Rose Garden Project

 After the Tiananmen Square protests of 1989, the Hong Kong government proposed a grand "Rose Garden Project" to restore faith and solidarity among the residents.
 As the construction of the new Hong Kong International Airport would extend well after the handover, Governor Wilson met PRC Premier Li Peng in Beijing to ease the mind of the PRC government.

 The communist press published stories that the project was an evil plan to bleed Hong Kong dry before the handover, leaving the territory in serious debt.
 After three years of negotiations, Britain and the PRC finally reached an agreement over the construction of the new airport, and signed a Memorandum of Understanding.
 Removing hills and reclaiming land, it took only a few years to construct the new airport.